-It's good to mention that despite my 2006 Pontiac Torrent AWD has almost 80,000 miles, it's been quite reliable, no other problem at all since I bought it about 5 years ago.
+It is good to mention that despite my 2006 Pontiac Torrent AWD has almost 80,000 miles, it has been quite reliable, no other problem at all since I bought it about five years ago.

-At least you have to change the head gasket, and coolant, but its good to make an oil/filter change as well as it can be contaminated with coolant, also you might be forced to change -at an additional cost-, the exhaust, intake and valve cover gaskets, as the mechanic can not commit to reuse the same ones, they can be broken when disassembling the engine.
-And its strongly advised to change the exhaust, intake and valve cover gaskets as well while the engine its tear apart, as you don't want to come back latter on with an oil leak.
-There is also a small chance -small chance, but still a possibility- that the engine head has a crack, that in most cases can be repaired, or you must be forced to buy a brand new one.
-The worst case scenario its that you broke down the entire engine by running it too hot, for too long, on all this the labor cost its for more the most expensive portion.
+At least you have to change the head gasket, and coolant, but it is good to make an oil/filter change as well as it can be contaminated with coolant, also you might be forced to change -at an additional cost, the exhaust, intake and valve cover gaskets, as the mechanic can not commit to reuse the same ones, they can be broken when disassembling the engine.
+And it is strongly advised to change the exhaust, intake and valve cover gaskets as well while the engine it is torn apart, as you do not want to come back latter on with an oil leak.
+There is also a small chance, but still a possibility that the engine head has a crack, that in most cases can be repaired, or you must be forced to buy a brand new one.
+The worst case scenario is that you broke down the entire engine by running it too hot, for too long, on all this the labor cost is far more the most expensive portion.

-Also others recommends to check your exhaust after you have ran for about 5 min.
-And see if you smell burnt antifreeze, other recommend looking for white "smoke" coming from the exhaust, that is nothing else but water steam.
+Also, others recommends to check your exhaust after you have ran for about five minutes and see if you smell burnt antifreeze, other recommend looking for white smoke coming from the exhaust, that is nothing else but water steam.

 Since similar engines are shared across different GMC brands (i.E. Pontiac Torrent, Chevrolet Equinox, Pontiac Aztec, etc.) Chances are that this will be the same root cause for an overheating engine issue on those other brands.